emmahmoraa254/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type print the type of a file
 13-symbolic_link create a symbolic link to /bin/ls and name it __ls__ 14-copy_html copies all html files
+100-lets_move moves all files beginning with uppercase letter to the directory /tmp/u